 Graduates of this program know medical terminology, medical law and ethics, and pharmacy math.
 They understand the theory of pharmacy practice.
 Graduates can receive, interpret, input, and fill prescriptions, and can use software programs to complete these tasks.
 They can perform pharmacy tasks in retail and hospital pharmacy settings.
 Graduates value written and interpersonal communication, critical thinking in a variety of professional contexts, honesty and integrity, compassion for patients, and patient confidentiality.

-English Composition (Required course) ENC 1101 English Composition Communication (Select 1 course)
+English Composition (Required course) ENC 1101 English Composition

+Communication (Required, Select 1 additional course) COM1388 Communicating in Your Profession